rust-lang/surveys/surveys/2023-annual-survey/questions.md

 ### Which of the following underrepresented or marginalized groups do you identify with?

-~~Please share only what you are comfortable sharing.
-This will help us better serve underrepresented and marginalized groups, better understand how well our outreach efforts are going, and more.~~

 Type: Conditional select all that apply (optional)

->> **Foundation justification for change: We shouldn't require people to answer this question/see it if they answered no or prefer not to say.
-Each selection should trigger a "Please add any further descriptions or notes (optional)" freeform box as this will provide us with meaningful information and insight into the community for those who opt to leave notes.
-We are opting to suggest this freeform box idea instead of sub-selections as the latter would require us to pick and choose which would have further options which would be a strange design and possibly make people feel disregarded.
-This conditional question should be required for anyone who answered "Yes" to the previous question.**

 - Cultural beliefs
 - Disabled (physically, mentally or otherwise)